Esri/calcite-web/README.md

 # Calcite-Web

 Authoritative font-end development resources for Calcite design initiative.
-Includes extendable base components and styles, as well as a modular and effecient framework for ArcGIS properties.
+Includes extendable base components and styles, as well as a modular and efficient framework for Esri properties.

 # Using Calcite-Web